Gambling and online casinos in Tanzania

 Online gambling in Tanzania has been officially allowed and regulated since 2015.

-The country was one of the first in the region to introduce the system
+The country was one of the first in the region to introduce an electronic licensing system for online operators.

 Popular destinations:- sports and esports betting;